andikatjacobdennis/T-SQL/README.md

 1. Review the `ACID.md` file for a detailed explanation of ACID properties and how they apply to database transactions.
 2. Consult the `Normalization.md` file to understand database normalization, its importance, and how to implement it.

+### 4. Create Diagrams

+1. Refer to the `Step-by-Step_Technique_to_Create_a_DFD.md` for guidance on creating Data Flow Diagrams (DFDs), which will help in visualizing processes, data flows, and interactions.
+2. Consult the `Step-by-Step_Technique_to_Create_an_ER_Diagram.md` to learn how to create Entity-Relationship diagrams, focusing on defining entities, attributes, relationships, and cardinality.

 ## Example Queries